Islanders beat Devils 3-2 in SO for 9th straight win

 The start of the game was delayed because of a lineup problem.
 Noah Dobson was supposed to play, but was a late scratch after being added to the COVID-19 protocol list.
 Aho got dressed and quickly picked up an assist in his first game of the season.
 Earlier, Jean-Gabriel Pageau was placed on the CIVID-19 list.
 Austin Czarnik centered a line with Leo Komarov and Wahlstrom.

+Trotz said the Islanders never considered not playing because of the late COVID report on Dobson.

 NOTES: … Devils F Kyle Palmieri picked up his 350th NHL point with assist Kuokkanen goal. … Furman South joined Pierre Lambert in refereeing the game.
-Justin St. Pierre worked with Lambert on Saturday but had to leave after the first period with an upper body injury. … Islanders captain Anders Lee (lower-body)was placed on long-term injured reserve earlier in the day.
+Justin St. Pierre worked with Lambert on Saturday but had to leave after the first period with an upper body injury. … Islanders captain Anders Lee (lower-body) was placed on long-term injured reserve earlier in the day.
 Devils counterpart Nico Hischier (upper body) was also out.

 UP NEXT: